cisagov/assessment-data-export/CONTRIBUTING.md

-If you choose to [submit a pull request](https://github.com/cisagov/assessment-data-export/pulls), you will notice that our continuous integration (CI) system runs a fairly extensive set of linters and syntax checkers.
+If you choose to [submit a pull request](https://github.com/cisagov/assessment-data-export/pulls), you will notice that our continuous integration (CI) system runs a fairly extensive set of linters, syntax checkers, system, and unit tests.
 Your pull request may fail these checks, and that's OK.
 If you want you can stop there and wait for us to make the necessary corrections to ensure your code passes the CI checks.

 If you want to make the changes yourself, or if you want to become a regular contributor, then you will want to set up